S Corporation Sting Tax

 Why This Matters: The Termination Risk

 Under IRC § 1362(d)(3), an S corporation with AE&P that consistently exceeds the 25% passive income threshold for three consecutive tax years will have its S election terminated on the first day of the fourth year.
+This is true even if there is no taxable income and "the sting tax does" not apply.
+So yes — this tax issue isn’t just a nuisance.
+It’s a potential S corporation killer.

 Final Thoughts